lloydroc/lloydroc.github.io/content/post/java/multicore.md

         Instant now = Instant.now();
         Double avg = 0.0;

-        // A bit of a complex functional call that uses mutible reduction to get the average WorkerTask collect = workList.stream().collect(WorkerTask::new, WorkerTask::accept, WorkerTask::combine);
+        // A bit of a complex functional call that uses mutable reduction to get the average WorkerTask collect = workList.stream().collect(WorkerTask::new, WorkerTask::accept, WorkerTask::combine);

         // Compute the average